-If this is the case, then the insurance provider will usually want to see some written evidence to confirm this.
+If this is the case, then the insurance provider will usually want to see some written evidence.
 You’ll typically need to have been the sole driver of the vehicle and been insured for social, domestic and pleasure use (as opposed to using a company pool car).

-If you’ve been living abroad, you could also transfer any NCD earned – although this is at the discretion of your insurance provider.
+Likewise, if you’ve been living abroad, you could also transfer any NCD earned – although this is at the discretion of your insurance provider.
 As with company cars, you’ll need to provide written evidence (in English) of your insurance history, confirmation of your name, car and when your policy ended.